Historical Origin And Design Inspiration

 Your Choice Of Artistic Hand Forged Door Pulls Is Unlimited

-When We Say Steel - We Mean Solid And Hand Forged.
+When We Say Metal - We Mean Solid And Hand Forged.

 At Scottsdale Art Factory, we take pride in our traditional, superior quality workmanship and craft our products from only the finest steel.
 Our master blacksmiths have been classically trained, and utilize old world techniques such as coal firing, anvil hammering and hand forging to create the finest handcrafted lighting, hardware and furnishings available anywhere.
 No drop forged or casted copies.